alokrai0607/Automated-Student-Registration-System/README.md

-# Student Registration Management System
+# Automated Student Registration System

 ### Problem Description :
 <p> In an Educational Institute, every year technology training is conducted during the summer and winter seasons.
 Students are enrolled in different courses under different technology tracks like- Android, Java, JEE, PHP, Oracle, etc. This automated application help Institute to enroll students efficiently, create batches under a course, and allocates the students in a batch. </p>